saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 Cypress does not currently work with Firefox 105.
 See https://github.com/cypress-io/cypress/issues/23897 for more information.

+### Microsoft Edge 120

+Cypress does not currently work with Microsoft Edge 120.

 ### Webkit

 - Cypress only supports launching Webkit with a fixed resolution of 1280x720.